Permit to burn and lighting fires

 When you need a permit

-Emergency response areas
+Emergency response area

-For emergency response areas (ERAs), you must get a permit to burn year round from the NT Fire and Rescue Service.
+If you're in an emergency response area (ERA), you must get a permit from the NT Fire and Rescue Service.

-For fire protection zones, you must get a permit from Bushfires NT year round.
+If you're in a fire protection zone, you must get a permit from Bushfires NT.

 When you don't need a permit